Skip to main content

 Find Your First Bug in C++

-This quick start guide will teach you the basics of using CI Fuzz with a C++ project.
+This quick start guide teaches you the basics of using CI Fuzz with a C++ project.
 CI Fuzz supports CMake and Bazel, but you can also configure it to work with other build systems such as Make.

 This guide was created using macOS.
 If you are on Linux or Windows, you should be able to follow along without any issues.

-If you did not already install cifuzz, head over to the setup section.
+If you didn't already install cifuzz, head over to the setup section.

 CMake

 Download or clone the following repository: https://github.com/CodeIntelligenceTesting/ci-fuzz-cli-tutorials.
 This repository contains several tutorials and example projects.
-For this guide, we will use the project in the tutorials/c_cpp/cmake directory.
+This guide focuses on the project in the tutorials/c_cpp/cmake directory.

 note